seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 were it worse than the name of rebellion can tell
 how to make it.

-**Servant**
-You mistake me, sir.

-**FALSTAFF**
-Why, sir, did I say you were an honest man? setting
-my knighthood and my soldiership aside, I had lied
-in my throat, if I had said so.

-**Servant**
-I pray you, sir, then set your knighthood and our
-soldiership aside; and give me leave to tell you,
-you lie in your throat, if you say I am any other
-than an honest man.

-**FALSTAFF**
-I give thee leave to tell me so!
-I lay aside that
-which grows to me! if thou gettest any leave of me,
-hang me; if thou takest leave, thou wert better be
-hanged.
-You hunt counter: hence! avaunt!

-**Servant**
-Sir, my lord would speak with you.

 **Lord Chief-Justice**
 Sir John Falstaff, a word with you.

 **FALSTAFF**
 My good lord!
 God give your lordship good time of
 day.
-I am glad to see your lordship abroad: I heard
-say your lordship was sick: I hope your lordship
+I am glad to see your lordship abroad: I hope your lordship
 goes abroad by advice.
 Your lordship, though not
 clean past your youth, hath yet some smack of age in
 you, some relish of the saltness of time; and I must